Lunexa-AI/right-line/docs/README.md

-# RightLine Documentation
+# Gweta Documentation

-Welcome to the RightLine documentation.
-This directory contains comprehensive guides for using, deploying, and contributing to RightLine.
+Welcome to the Gweta documentation.
+This directory contains comprehensive guides for using, deploying, and contributing to Gweta.

 ## 📚 Documentation Structure